Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 #### Invoke Policy authentication handling in the Discovery Agent

 When virtualizing a REST API in API Manager, you can configure inbound security to invoke a policy defined in Policy Studio, see [Invoke Policy](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/index.html).
 In cases like these, the Discovery Agent will recognize the security being used and create an Access Request Definition (ARD).
-The ARD will display the authentication being used as well as the description of the policy being used.
+The ARD will display the authentication being used, as well as the description of the policy being used.

 The Discovery Agent will use the value defined by the `APIMANAGER_INVOKEPOLICY_DEFAULTDESCRIPTION` environment variable if:

 * The policy does not have a description
 * The policy references an external link
-* The policy references a markdown file.
+* The policy references a markdown file

 For the Traceability to properly associate a Marketplace Consumer with a transaction, the Invoke Policy must set the subject id as documented [here](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/index.html).
-Updating the client application in API Manager has to be completed outside of the Discovery Agent for the Traceability to be able to make this association.
+The client application in API Manager must be updated outside of the Discovery Agent.
+Otherwise, the Traceability won't be able to make this association.

 #### Customizing Discovery Agent to manage subscription approval and notifications